 has been taking photographs of Long Island since the early 1970’s and has always been attracted to documenting its towns and homes.
 Although already well established as a black and white photographer, since retiring in 2007 from a career in education he has immersed himself in the use of color.
 “During this same period I was spending a great deal of time studying dreams, or more specifically Oneirology.
 This is not the study of a dream's meaning but rather their actual appearance”, Jacques said.

-4. There is often a visual lead to something just out of sight or unobtainable."
+"Four key elements emerged:1.
+70% of dreams are in vivid color.
+2. Roughly the same percentage are out of focus or blurry.3.
+Nearly all lack details.4.
+There is often a visual lead to something just out of sight or unobtainable."

 “Today my work still starts with a photograph but it rarely ends there”, LeBlanc stated.
 “Now they more often interpret rather than document and because of that they are often defined using terms most often associated with paintings.
 My goal is to produce a timeless, almost dreamlike appearance, similar to how a memory might appear.
 Typically, the feeling that I want the viewer to walk away with is one of nostalgia.”